 It’s probably not the first thing that comes to mind when thinking about cancer recovery, but physical therapy is becoming an increasingly important and beneficial part of cancer rehabilitation.
 The American Cancer Society advises both current cancer patients and cancer survivors to perform physical activities to help improve their ability to perform daily activities and increase their risk of survival.

 Physical therapists can create an individualized treatment plan for patients at all stages of cancer recovery.
-Specifically as it relates to breast cancer, Access and Good Samaritan Hospital can help improve recovery and minimize side effects.
+Specifically as it relates to breast cancer, physical therapy can help improve recovery and minimize side effects.

 Breast cancer is challenging and can be physically draining even after surgery.
 Usually, patients will struggle to regain a full range of motion in the shoulder joint and will experience pain in the arm, shoulder, and chest.
 Often times, it can inhibit your ability to do daily activities like getting dressed and showering, and even taking deep breaths.
 These simple exercises can be beneficial to your recovery, and will likely be a part of your individualized treatment plan from your therapist.